I love giving advice on how to make the construction experience as smooth as possible.

 Dewalt is likely a name you'll recognize, and you may not be surprised to see them making this list.
 They've consistently been a leader in the cordless power tool sector.
 Their line of 18V drills, wrenches and drivers are durable and easy to use.

-This impact wrench is light and portable, weighing in at around 3.5 pounds, and it's small too, with a length of less than 6 inches.
+This impact wrench is light and portable, weighing in at around 3.5 pounds, and it's small too, with a length of fewer than six inches.

 The grip is ergonomic and comfortable.
 It features some impressive extras, like a trio of LED lights to illuminate your work.